 So What Do I Recommend?

-If you’re looking for just occasional facial steaming, whether it’s for your skin or nasal passages or both, I recommend either doing your own facial steam with a pot of hot water and a towel, or spending a few more dollars and going with the Conair Facial Steamer.
-If you plan on doing regular steaming, like I do (basically every day), I very highly recommend treating yourself with something higher end, like Panasonic’s Ion Steam or the Secura’s Hot/Cold Mist .
+If you’re just looking for a very occasional facial steaming, whether it’s for your skin or nasal passages or both, I recommend either doing your own facial steam with a pot of hot water and a towel, or going with the Conair Facial Steamer, which is in the same price range.
+If you plan on doing regular steaming, whether it’s weekly or daily, like myself, I very highly recommend treating yourself with something higher end, like Panasonic’s Ion Steam or the Secura’s Hot/Cold Mist .

 Of course, I’m just one woman on the internet, so you don’t have to take my word for it!
 Head on over to Amazon to read other reviews and see what other users prefer!